I decided to write the ultimate beginners guide to metal detecting for numerous reasons.

 Google Earth allows us to have a different view of the permission or land you are researching.
 When we are on the ground it’s hard to see certain clues.

-When viewing land in the satellite mode it can sometimes reveal the shapes of where old building use to exist or old footpaths.
+When viewing land in the satellite mode it can sometimes reveal the shapes of where old buildings use to exist or old footpaths.
 Things that usually would not be seen with the eye while on the ground.

 Combine Google earth with Old Maps and you can investigate further.